Affiliate Disclosure: This post contains Amazon affiliate links. I earn a small commission at no extra cost to you.

 What to Look for in a Dog Camera

-Video quality: 1080p is the minimum.
-Anything lower and you will struggle to see details in low light.
+Video quality: 1080p is the baseline.
+Anything lower and you'll struggle to see details in low light.

-Night vision: Essential unless your dog only stays home during daylight hours.
-Color night vision (like the Wyze v3) is a nice upgrade over standard infrared.
+Night vision: Absolutely essential unless your dog only stays home during daylight hours.
+Color night vision (like the Wyze v3) is a nice upgrade over grainy infrared.

-Treat tossing: A fun feature but not essential.
+Treat tossing: A fun feature, but not strictly necessary.
 Only the Furbo and Petcube offer it on this list.

-Storage: Cameras that offer local microSD storage save you from subscription fees.
-Cloud storage is convenient but adds ongoing costs.
+Storage: Cameras that offer local microSD storage save you from ongoing subscription fees.
+Cloud storage is convenient but adds up.

-For most dog owners, the Wyze Cam v3 offers the best balance of quality, features, and price.
-If treat tossing is important to you, go with the Furbo 360 if budget allows or the Petcube Bites 2 Lite for a more affordable alternative.
+For most dog owners, the Wyze Cam v3 brings the best balance of quality, features, and price.
+If treat tossing is a priority, go with the Furbo 360 if your budget allows.
+Otherwise, the Petcube Bites 2 Lite is a totally solid, more affordable alternative (assuming you use standard round kibble).